amirfefer/blueprints-dev-blog/README.md

-# Maximize Your Development Potential: Free Red Hat Developer Subscription for Custom Deployment (Apache Server) on RHEL in the Cloud
+# Maximize Your Development Potential: Free Red Hat Developer Subscription for Custom RHEL Deployment (Apache Server) in the Cloud

 As a developer, having access to powerful tools and platforms is crucial for building, testing, and deploying applications.
 Red Hat offers a no-cost developer subscription that allows individual developers to use up to 16 systems for demos, prototyping, QA, small production uses, and cloud access.
 In this blog post, I will guide you through registering for the subscription and demonstrate some of the new features of Red Hat cloud services that are particularly suited for developers.